-Out of my list of the best woods for picture frames, Cherry is one of my favorites.
+From my list of the best woods for picture frames, Cherry may be my favorite.

 The heartwood has such a beautiful reddish color, the grain patterns are eye catching and in some cases they produce an amazing glow or waterfall type of effect.